 “Tony Roma’s is an iconic brand.
-I still have very fond emotional memories of Tony Roma’s from when I was a much younger man working in the cruising industry,” says CEO Stephen K. Judge.
+I still have very fond emotional memories of Tony Roma’s from when I was a much younger man working in the cruising industry,” says Ramon Bourgeois, SVP Global Franchise.
 “My first experience with Tony Roma’s was in Nassau, Bahamas, and I thought they had fantastic ribs.
 Even today, it’s still THE place for RIBS.

 “People often came to Tony Roma’s in the ’70s and ’80s with their parents.
 The Tony Roma’s name conjures up strong family memories, and people keep coming back for our world-famous ribs.
 That emotional connection with our brand is unsurpassed.”

-We’re incorporating private dining rooms into each of our redesigned restaurants and one of the private dining rooms at our flagship International Drive restaurant in Orlando is dedicated to the legendary Chef David Smith, who passed away in 2016.
+We’re incorporating private dining rooms into each of our redesigned restaurants and one of the private dining rooms is dedicated to the legendary Chef David Smith, who passed away in 2016.
 Private dining rooms are ideal for special celebrations and corporate events and serve as an additional revenue driver for franchisees.

 With lower startup costs than many upscale casual dining restaurants, Tony Roma’s typical food and labor costs are also much lower.
 We have attractive territories available nationwide for single and multi-unit operators, and we have limited direct competition, especially in Canada.